codaamok/PSBusinessTime/docs/Test-WorkingDay.md

 Test-WorkingDay -Date (Get-Date '2022-04-11 09:00:00') -NonWorkingDaysOfWeek 'Saturday','Sunday','Monday'
 ```

-The function will return false as the datetime is outside the defined parameters.
+The function will return false because the datetime is outside the defined parameters.
 2022-04-11 is a Monday, and is considered a non working day of the week.

 ### EXAMPLE 5